 - Sixth Grade students may now enter the Science Fair as an individual or in a team project. - IRB (Institutional Review Board) Each school that has students doing projects with human subjects (surveys, taste tests, etc), must have a functional IRB.
-The IRB must review all related projects by 12/1/2013 and submit its findings to the Scientific Review Committee (SRC). - SRC Forms have changed this year.
+The IRB must review all related projects by 12/1/2014 and submit its findings to the Scientific Review Committee (SRC). - SRC Forms have changed this year.
 Refer to the detailed ISEF Rules on the web site.
 In particular, the rules with regards to Human Subjects and the forms used have changed. - School Affiliation Agreement: Before students can submit entries on-line , the school must complete a 'Science Fair-School Affiliation Agreement'.
 There are several school options to be configured.
 Again this year-schools may 'self affiliate' via the web site.

-- Quota: For the 57th SEFMD, all schools may send up to 57 students to the Science Fair.
-This quota may be increased to 75 if the school supplies an active working member to the 'Operating Council' or community service to the SF. - Team projects for 6th-8th Grade Junior Division Students (up to FOUR team projects) - Entry fee structure remains as follows: Schools pay a \$50.00 affiliation fee (discounted to \$25 if paid by 12/1 and affiliation done online).
-Individual projects remain at \$5.00 each, Team projects remain at \$10.00/project. - All students must enter on line!
+- Quota: For the 58th SEFMD, all schools may send up to 50 PROJECTS to the Science Fair.
+This quota may be increased to 70 if the school supplies an active working member to the 'Operating Council' or increased slightly for community service to the SF. - Team projects for 6th-8th Grade Junior Division Students (up to FOUR team projects). - Entry fee structure remains as follows: Schools pay a \$50.00 affiliation fee (discounted to \$25 if paid by 12/1 and affiliation done online).
+Individual projects remain at \$5.00 each, Team projects will be \$15.00 per project.
+All students must enter on line!